jmrose-misc/Portfolio/BliEnt/README.md

 catch that points of contact were receiving extraneous emails.
 I caught the issue early and temporarily disabled the script to correct the bug and prevent more spam.
-I also immediately reached out to the team to apologize for the mistake, while explaining what happened and why the issue happened.
+I also immediately reached out to the team to apologize for the mistake, while explaining the issue and its root cause.
 They were appreciative of the transparency, and more appreciative about not getting spammed!

 ## Next Steps and Considerations ##

 This project paved the way to collect more data on the health and usage of our operational documentation.
-The data collected here would feed into reports that I was generating within Tableau.
+The data here would feed into reports that I was generating within Tableau.
 Unfortunately, due to layoffs, these next steps may be on stand-still.

 ## Additional Notes ##

-The series of scripts that I wrote for this project were my first foray into script-writing in general.
+The series of scripts that I wrote for this project were my first foray into script writing in general.
 It was a unique experience to learn something that benefited the organization and it was a delight to develop this project.
 As I'm currently looking to transition my career towards production and project management, I hope that this retrospective gives a better insight on where my